rkashyap621/Python-Pomodoro_GUI/README.md

 ![Work Timer Reappear](https://i.postimg.cc/T3yntqmT/GH18.png)

-In any time, if the user want to stop the timer and reset it, they can aheive it by clicking on **Reset** button.
+At any moment, if the user want to stop the timer and reset it, they can aheive it by clicking on **Reset** button.